pharo-graphics/RoassalDocumentation/documentation/FAQ.md

 # Frequently Asked Questions

 ## Where is the classes RTView
 The class `RTView` belongs to [Roassal2](https://github.com/ObjectProfile/Roassal2).
 A class that begins with `RT` belongs to Roassal2.
-In Roassal3, classes begins with `RS`.
+In Roassal, classes begins with `RS`.

 ## What about the book Agile Visualization
 The book [http://agilevisualization.com](http://agilevisualization.com) is about Roassal2.
-Very little can be reused from the book for Roassal3.
+Very little can be reused from the book for Roassal.
 A new edition of Agile Visualization will appear during 2020.

 ## How to export a visualization to PDF or SVG?
-We provide a set of exporter in https://github.com/ObjectProfile/Roassal3Exporters We support PDF, SVG, MOV, and MP4.
+We provide a set of exporter in https://github.com/pharo-graphics/RoassalExporters We support PDF, SVG, MOV, and MP4.
 The last two file format are useful for animations.

 ## How to export a visualization in a given size of a PDF?
-You need to have the exporters https://github.com/ObjectProfile/Roassal3Exporters The following code exports a visualization as a PDF file, using letter size:
+You need to have the exporters https://github.com/pharo-graphics/RoassalExporters The following code exports a visualization as a PDF file, using letter size:

 ```Smalltalk